 MySuper in practice

-For the majority of employers and employees who use the default super fund's default investment option and who have that fund's standard insurance cover, MySuper will not impact them much at all because they will simply become of member of that fund's MySuper option - which in most cases was the default investment option they were already using anyway.
+For the majority of employers and employees who use their default super fund's default investment option and who have that fund's standard insurance cover, MySuper will not impact them much at all.
+They will simply become a member of that fund's MySuper option - which in most cases was the default investment option they were already using anyway.

 In these cases members will still receive a single annual account statement from their super fund each year.
 If they have money only in the MySuper product, the annual member statement and member information they receive will be simpler because it will only need to describe the MySuper product.